All Episodes

 So many of these advances have taken place in the 18 years that we have been doing the curathon.

-We do lose friends and family and loved ones, but progress continues to be made.
+We do lose friends and family and loved ones.

 And we can win this.

-Victory is attainable if we squarely see what we face and where we've been and where we're going, and then make that commitment to not accept defeat and not pull out.
+Victory is attainable if we squarely see what we face and where we've been and where we're going and then make that commitment to not accept defeat and not pull out.

-Uh and not that anybody is concerned that anybody would pull out.
+And not that anybody is concerned that anybody would pull out.

-So the news is all good uh on the and the overall trend, uh, and it will continue to get better with your support, and as it you your support is running in here at a record clip.
+So the news is all good and the overall trend, and it will continue to get better with your support.

-We're almost twice, not counting uh my donation or the two sisters in Oregon that have matched it.
+We're almost twice, not counting my donation or the two sisters in Oregon that have matched it.

 It doesn't take much, folks, but let me tell you what our premiums are.

-It's a springtime blue.
+It's a springtime blue, pretty shade of blue.

-Lettering is in white, the piping is in white on the sleeves, uh, and yet you have your choice of sizes with this shirt.
+And you have your choice of sizes with this shirt.

-So, Visa, MasterCard, you can call 877-379-8888, or go to Rushlimbaugh.com and make your donation there.
+So, Visa, MasterCard, you can call 877-379-8888 or go to rushlimbaugh.com and make your donation there.

 There is a battle underway for control of the Democrat Party.

-It is between Howard Dean and me, Commander in Chief, U.S. Operation Chaos.
+It is between Howard Dean and me, Commander-in-Chief, U.S. Operation Chaos.

-You think it's a coincidence that Dr. Dean goes on television the same day that I made a very effective pitch to Democrat Party Superdelegates to beg these two candidates and go for a third candidate because neither of them can win later the same day, Dr. Dean heads to CNN and demands it to Superdelegates vote now, which means get it over with and nominate Obama.
+You think it's a coincidence that Dr. Dean goes on television the same day that I made a very effective pitch to Democrat Party superdelegates to bag these two candidates and go for a third candidate because neither of them can win.

 Hi, how are you?

-Welcome back, Rush Limbaugh and Open Line Friday, and the annual leukemia lymphoma society Curathon.
+Welcome back, Rush Limbaugh and Open Line Friday and the annual Leukemia Lymphoma Society Curathon.

 We continue to run way ahead of last year.